John Grace (Māori leader)

 Sir John Te Herekiekie Grace KBE MVO (28 July 1905 – 11 August 1985) was a New Zealand interpreter, public servant, community leader and New Zealand's first High Commissioner to Fiji.
 Of Māori descent, he identified with the Ngāti Tūwharetoa iwi.
-He was born in Wanganui, New Zealand on 28 July 1905.
+He was born in Whanganui, New Zealand on 28 July 1905.

-Grace was appointed a Member of the Royal Victorian Order in the 1954 New Zealand Royal Visit Honours.
+In 1953, Grace was awarded the Queen Elizabeth II Coronation Medal.
+He was appointed a Member of the Royal Victorian Order in the 1954 New Zealand Royal Visit Honours.
 In the 1968 New Year Honours, he was appointed a Knight Commander of the Order of the British Empire, for services to the Māori people and in public affairs.